 Housing and the Economy

-Over the course of 2017, a series of blogs will be posted that consider the role of residential construction and residential rental in Africa’s developing economies, as well as on comparing the costs of producing affordable residential accommodation in fifteen African countries.
 In addition, we will share with you how these studies – one viewing housing from a macro-economic viewpoint, and the other from a micro-economic viewpoint, start to combine to build a better picture of the role of housing in developing economies.
 Check back for additional reports as we undertake this housing economic value chain analysis in Nigeria, Tanzania and Uganda, in addition to South Africa.